 - For food safety, cook the frozen corn in a large saute pan over medium heat for about 4 minutes or until hot.

-- Spread the corn on a large baking sheet to cool.
+- Spread the corn on a large plate or baking sheet to cool.
 Set aside while you prepare the other ingredients.

 - Toss the red onion, jalapeno, and corn with lime juice.
 Season with salt, then fold in the cilantro.
 Taste and add more salt if desired.
 For the best flavor, refrigerate 20-30 minutes before serving.
-Tip: The flavors improve over time making this is a great recipe to prep in advance for parties.
+Tip: The flavors improve over time making this is a great recipe to make ahead for parties.
 Double or triple the recipe if serving a crowd.

 Notes